jonasjohansson/favipong/README.md

    - Select the root folder of this project (the folder containing `manifest.json`)

 4. **Test it:**
+   - **Option A - Web Interface**: Visit `http://localhost:8080` in your browser to play with a full-size game display
+   - **Option B - Chrome Extension**:
+     - Open Chrome and navigate to `chrome://extensions/`
+     - Enable "Developer mode" (toggle in top right)
+     - Click "Load unpacked"
+     - Select the root folder of this project (the folder containing `manifest.json`)
      - Open multiple browser windows/tabs
      - Each window will connect to the server and receive a unique number
      - Watch the favicon update with the game!

 ## Deployment to Render.com